Posted: Tue 1st Aug 2023

-For many start-ups, getting a product stocked in a high street store is the ultimate endorsement.
-It doesn't just help to boost sales and brand awareness - having a product on shelves gives you clout with investors and other buyers.
+For many start-ups, getting a product stocked in a high-street store is the ultimate endorsement.
+It doesn't just help to boost sales and brand awareness – showing that you've filled shelf space with your product gives you clout when pitching your business to investors and other buyers.

-Boswell has been Selfridges' health and wellbeing buyer for almost three years.
-After initially starting out as a fishmonger at the store, he worked as a merchandiser and buyer's assistant before taking on his current role.
-He knows exactly what works for Selfridges' brand and customers.
+We'll also hear from Adrian Boswell, who's been Selfridges' fresh food buyer for over seven years.
+After initially starting out as the store's fishmonger, he worked as a merchandiser and buyer's assistant before working his way up through the company.
+He knows exactly what works for Selfridges' brand and customer base.
+He explains:

-"We're always looking for innovative new products that align with our brand ethos.
-We're looking for something you wouldn't regularly find in supermarkets," he explained.
+"We're always looking for innovative new products that align with our business branding.
+We want to see 'something you wouldn't regularly find in supermarkets."

 To make sure shelves stay fresh and exciting, buyers need to stay ahead of the curve.
-It's important to keep track of trends and ensure items are in stock when the mass market starts looking for them.
+It's important to keep track of trends and make sure you have items in stock when the mass market starts looking for them.

-Looking ahead, Boswell expects health to remain a dominant trend.
-In particular, he thinks protein powders, CBD, vegan products and "gut stuff" will continue to thrive.
+Looking ahead, Adrian expects health to remain a dominant trend.
+In particular, he thinks the current range of protein powders, CBD products, vegan items and "gut stuff" will continue to thrive.
 However, he emphasises that he's not exclusively looking for products that fit into a trend.

 "The beauty of the role is that there's a lot of freedom and creative energy.
-We can push the boundaries with what we choose," he said.
+We can push the boundaries with what we choose."

-Whether you're writing an email or approaching a buyer in person, figuring out what to say can be nerve racking.
-Boswell's advice is simple: buyers are people too, so speak to them the way you'd want to be spoken to.
+Regardless of how you approach, figuring out what to say can be nerve-racking.
+Adrian's advice is simple: buyers are people too, so speak to them the way you'd want to be spoken to.